 - Dr. William E. Evans (1973, 1974) is CEO and Director of St. Jude Children's Research Hospital, and winner of APhA’s prestigious Remington Award in 2012.

 - Alumni Floyd Crain (1951) and Dianne Duncan (1965) served as the presidents of the UT National Alumni Association.

 - Numerous alumni have served as presidents of the Tennessee Board of Pharmacy.

 - Alumni have served as presidents of the American Society of Health-System Pharmacists, American Pharmacists Association, American Association of Colleges of Pharmacy, and the American College of Clinical Pharmacy.

-- The University of Tennessee College of Pharmacy students can participate in the innovative International Exchange Program, which currently has affiliations in Spain, Ireland, England, Hungary, Japan, Australia, New Zealand, The Netherlands, Sweden, France, and Thailand.
+- The University of Tennessee College of Pharmacy students can participate in the innovative International Exchange Program, which currently has affiliations in Spain, Ireland, England, Hungary, Japan, Australia, New Zealand, Sweden, France, Turkey, Gambia and Thailand.
 Begun in 1990, this program is funded through endowments established with private donations.
 Approximately 34 members of the P4 class participate in the program each year.

 - The College provides valuable continuing education programs statewide for practicing pharmacists and the pharmaceutical industry.
 On average, more than 15,000 individuals participate in our programs each year with over 47,000 hours of CE awarded.

 - Examples of national awards and recognition earned by faculty in education include:

 - American Association of Colleges of Pharmacy (AACP) Innovations in Teaching and the Robert K. Chalmers Distinguished Pharmacy Educator Awards

 - American College of Clinical Pharmacists (ACCP) Educator and New Educator Awards

 - American Medical Writers Association Medical Book Award